Ihsan-Abdul/Incident-Response-Triage-Documentation/Report/Investigation-Timeline.md

 This timeline showcases a consistent five-day attack campaign exploiting weak authentication.
 My investigation successfully reconstructed the complete attack chain, identified persistence patterns, and triggered appropriate containment actions upon detection.

 ---

-*Note: This timeline is from simulated log data for the purpose of showcasing security investigation methodologies.*